rqlite/rqlite/DOC/NON_DETERMINISTIC_FUNCTIONS.md

 `INSERT INTO datetime_text (d1, d2) VALUES(datetime('now'),datetime('now', 'localtime'))`

 Using such functions will result in undefined behavior.
 Date and time functions that use absolute values will work without issue.

+## Credits
+Many thanks to [Ben Johnson](https://github.com/benbjohnson) who wrote the SQLite parser used by rqlite.